Grumpy-Kat/Makeup-App-Admin/README.md

 # Makeup-App
-This is a companion admin appf for GlamKit.
+This is a companion admin app for GlamKit.
 GlamKit is an app that makes it easy to organize your makeup and create looks.
-Just add the palettes in your collection, scroll through all the shades you own, and create breathtaking looks.
-This app is used to edit and change the status of preset palettes in the GlamKit database.
+Add the palettes in your collection, scroll through all the shades you own, and create breathtaking looks.
+This app is used to edit and approve preset palettes in the GlamKit database.